Notes to the consolidated annual

 Trading portfolio assets and trading portfolio liabilities

 The trading portfolio assets and trading portfolio liabilities are valued and recognised at fair value.
 Positions for which there is no representative market are valued according to the lower of cost or market value principle.
 Both the gains and losses arising from this valuation and the gains and losses realised during the period in question are reported under “Result from trading activities and the fair value option”.
 This also applies to interest and dividend income on trading positions.
 The funding costs for holding trading positions are charged to trading profits and credited to interest income.
 Income from firm commitments to securities issues are also reported under trading profits.

 Fixed-income debt instruments and warrant bonds are valued according to the lower of cost or market value principle if there is no intention to hold them to maturity.
 Debt securities acquired with the intention of holding them to maturity are valued according to the accrual method with the discount or premium accrued over the remaining life.
 Equity securities are valued according to the lower of cost or market value principle.
-Real estate and equity securities acquired through the lending activities that are intended for disposal are reported under "Financial investments" and valued at the lower of cost or market.
-The "lower of cost or market value" principle refers to the lower of the acquisition cost or the liquidation value.
+Real estate and equity securities acquired through lending activities and other real estate and equities intended for disposal are reported under “Financial investments” and valued at the lower of cost or market value.
+The “lower of cost or market value” principle refers to the lower of the acquisition cost or the liquidation value.
 Precious metals held to cover liabilities from precious metals accounts are carried at market value as at the balance sheet date.
 In cases where fair value cannot be determined, they are valued according to the lower of cost or market value principle.

 Non-consolidated participations include minority holdings of between 20% and 50% which are valued according to the equity method.

 This balance sheet item also includes holdings of less than 20% and all holdings of an infrastructural nature.
 These are valued in accordance with the principle of initial value, i.e. initial value less operationally required value adjustments.
 They are tested for impairment as of each balance sheet date.